 This conclusion is reinforced by the provisions of the Insolvency Act 1986 relating to wrongful trading which make it clear that the only possible plaintiff in an action for wrongful trading is the liquidator.

-As PricewaterhouseCoopers have mentioned to you, every administrator or liquidator is required by law to file a report with the relevant government department relating to the Directors of the company of which he is administrator or liquidator.
+Every administrator or liquidator is required by law to file a report with the relevant government department relating to the Directors of the company of which he is administrator or liquidator.
 The purpose of this régime is to enable action to be taken, in suitable circumstances, for the disqualification of any individual from acting as Director or, possibly, for the taking of other action where circumstances are thought to warrant that.
 It should be emphasised that the number of occasions in relation to which disqualification or other proceedings are taken, or in which administrators or liquidators offer substantive criticism of Directors’ behaviour, is limited.
-Of those cases where such a position is reached the great majority, as PricewaterhouseCoopers mentioned to you, will relate to companies where normal processes of corporate governance have either never existed or have broken down.
+Of those cases where such a position is reached the great majoritywill relate to companies where normal processes of corporate governance have either never existed or have broken down.
 These most typically occur in relation to small companies or groups dominated by one or a small number of all-powerful individuals who have no regard for the normal processes of corporate decision-making or collective responsibility.
-If you would like further comfort on this sort of point, PricewaterhouseCooopers are probably better placed than we to comment further.

 It should also be noted that an administrator or liquidator contemplating legal action, or indeed any other expenditure of funds, has to consider whether that proposed expenditure is worthwhile.
 The funds expended would otherwise be available for creditors, and an office-holder has to account to creditors for his stewardship of a company, and so any office-holder has to balance carefully the expenditure of the funds against the likely benefit.
 Speculative legal action by insolvency office-holders is unlikely for funding reasons, even leaving aside other reasons.

 Scope of Responsibility